 C remains at the foundation of operating systems used by millions of people every day.
 Many computer science languages also use similar syntax and processes as C. The language has been built upon by C++ and C#.
 C++ is a popular programming language for cloud storage systems, video games, and databases due to its efficient operation.
 C# (or C Sharp) was created by Microsoft for application development.
 This variant is considered more challenging than C or C++ but uses features like automated garbage collection to create effective applications.

 Indeed’s study of C programmer salaries shows that understanding these languages can be good for your career.
-In February 2020, the average salary of a software engineer with C knowledge was $107,858.
-C++ developers earned average salaries of $105,876 per year.
-Senior programmers ($111,233) and senior software engineers ($131,387) exceeded these averages thanks to years of experience.
+In August, 2023, the average salary of a software engineer with C knowledge was $115,27.4 Senior software engineers ($141,305) exceeded these averages thanks to years of experience.
 The ubiquity of C, C++, and C# makes these computer science languages invaluable to employers.

 Java sprang to life in 1991 with the intention of revolutionizing consumer technology.
 A Sun Microsystems development team called Green Team was looking for a way to bring computing technology to other aspects of day-to-day life.
 Java was designed to connect remote controls, personal computers, and other devices within a household.
 The demo version of Java was presented to cable companies as the driving force within a digital remote controller.